Reports

 News

-The project "Bætibakteríur - the other side" was one of the projects that was nominated for the Innovation Award of the President of Iceland in 2009.
+The project "Supplements - the other side" was one of the projects nominated for the President of Iceland's Innovation Award in 2009

 The project was funded by the Student Innovation Fund in the summer of 2008 and was carried out by Hugrún Lísa Heimisdóttir, a student who had completed her first year in biotechnology in the field of resources at the University of Akureyri.
 The student's project was part of a larger project, “Bætibakteríur í lúðueldi”, which was carried out in collaboration with Matís ohf., The University of Akureyri, Fiskey hf and the University of Hólar with a grant from the Technology Development Fund (2006-2008).